-Source: Adapted from WRI 2014

-Step 3: Determine the significance of GHG impacts

-Once the likelihood and magnitude of each impact has been determined, review the classifications for likelihood and magnitude to determine whether each impact is significant.
-In general, users should consider impacts to be significant unless they are either minor in size or unlikely or very unlikely to occur (see Figure 6.3).
-Impacts that were considered to be minor in size or unlikely or very unlikely to occur at the time of an ex-ante assessment should be reevaluated for significance during an ex-poste assessment.
-Table 6.6 provides additional guidance on what to considering when evaluating which GHG sources and carbon pools to include in the GHG assessment boundary.
+- 19 Source: Adapted from WRI 2014 - 20 Step 3: Determine the significance of GHG impacts - 21 Once the likelihood and magnitude of each impact has been determined, review the classifications for - 22 likelihood and magnitude to determine whether each impact is significant.
+In general, users should - 23 consider impacts to be significant unless they are either minor in size or unlikely or very unlikely to occur - 24 (see Figure 6.3).
+Impacts that were considered to be minor in size or unlikely or very unlikely to occur at - 25 the time of an ex-ante assessment should be reevaluated for significance during an ex-poste - 26 assessment.
+Table 6.6 provides additional considerations for evaluating which GHG sources and carbon - 27 pools to include in the GHG assessment boundary.

-The ICAT Agriculture Guidance lists considerations for which GHG sources and carbon pools to include in a GHG assessment boundary for mitigation activities that lead to enhanced CO2 sequestration and reduced CO2 emissions in the soil carbon pool in pasture, grazing and croplands

-Figure 6.3: Recommended approach for determining significance based on likelihood and magnitude
+- 1 The ICAT Agriculture Methodology lists considerations for which GHG sources and carbon pools to - 2 include in a GHG assessment boundary for mitigation activities that lead to enhanced CO2 sequestration - 3 and reduced CO2 emissions in the soil carbon pool in pasture, grazing and croplands - 4 Figure 6.3: Recommended approach for determining significance based on likelihood and magnitude

-Magnitude Magnitude
+Magnitude

 Likelihood Minor Moderate Major

 Very likely

 Likely Signi ficant

 Possible

 Unlikely Insignificant

 Very unlikely

-Table 6.6: Considerations for evaluating significance of GHG sources and carbon pools
+- 5 Source: Adapted from WRI 2014. - 6 Table 6.6: Considerations for evaluating significance of GHG sources and carbon pools